JuliaDynamics/Attractors.jl/docs/src/examples.md

 meaning that if area index is assigned to be `3`, for example, the algorithm will treat the region as one being `2^3 = 8` times more dense than originally user provided grid `(xg, yg)`.

-Now upon the construction of this structure, one can simply pass it into mapper function as usual.
+Now upon the construction of this structure, one can simply pass it into bmap function as usual.

 ```@example MAIN
 fig = Figure()
 ax = Axis(fig[1,1])
-# passing SubdivisionBasedGrid into mapper
+# passing SubdivisionBasedGrid into bmap
-mapper = BasinMapRecurrences(ds, grid;
+bmap = BasinMapRecurrences(ds, grid;
         Dt = 0.1, sparse = true,
         consecutive_recurrences = 10, attractor_locate_steps = 10,
         maximum_iterations = 1000,